-Here you will find information about applying for non-immigrant U.S. visas for international students, scholars and employees.
+Here you will find information about applying for non-immigrant U.S. visas for international students.

 A non-immigrant U.S. visa is an entry permit for individuals coming to the U.S. temporarily for specific purposes such as study or work.
 It is issued by the U.S. Department of State and is stamped in your passport.
 It allows you to to request permission to enter the U.S. at a U.S. Port of Entry.